Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 On PC, NEO's AssetBundles are encrypted using an AES key and IV.
 The good news is that the Scramble save editor can decrypt all the files in a few minutes.
 1. After downloading the newest release from Github, extract and run `Scramble.exe`.
-2. You will see a `asset decrypt & re-encrypt"` button.
+2. You will see a `asset decrypt & re-encrypt` button.
 Click it and navigate to `NEO The World Ends with You_Data\StreamingAssets\Assets` folder.
 Select all the files in folder and click open.
 3. You will be asked to select a new folder where Scramble will dump all the decrypted AssetBundles.
-Pick a folder of you choosing and wait until Scramble decrypts the files.
+Pick a folder of your choosing and wait until Scramble decrypts the files.
 (This can take a while if you selected a lot of files.
 Once the decryption is finished, a prompt saying "Done." will appear.

 ## Step 1: Figure out which bundles to modify